 The United Nations Global Compact

 Cartus takes great pride in the breadth and depth of our global citizenship and sustainability efforts.
 One key example of our commitment is participation in the United Nations Global Compact, an initiative established in 2000 that asks companies to actively support 10 universally accepted principles in the areas of human rights, labor, environment, and anti-corruption.
-Today, more than 9,000 companies in 164 countries around the world are joined in driving improvement in these 10 fundamental areas.
+Today, nearly 10,000 companies in 161 countries around the world are joined in driving improvement in these 10 fundamental areas.

 We welcome the opportunity of making public our commitment to the UN Global Compact's 10 principles because they correspond so closely with the values that underlie our own company.
 In addition, participation strengthens our ability to influence other companies, including the suppliers we work with, to embrace these principles in their own operations.